If you enjoy wildlife or sports photography you will need to venture into the rarefied atmosphere of long telephoto lenses...

-By the way, the lens’ profile does mean that it is prone to wind buffeting, which applies whether the lens is being used handheld or on a tripod.
+By the way, the lens’s profile does mean that it is prone to wind buffeting, which applies whether the lens is being used handheld or on a tripod.

 AF activation was set to the four focus-hold buttons situated towards the front of the lens – these buttons can be assigned other functions.

-The next ring back from the focus-hold buttons is the function ring that can be used for power focusing, which gives a smooth and controllable focus transition from one AF point to a preset focus point in the scene.
+The next ring back from the focus-hold buttons is the function ring for power focusing, which gives a smooth and controllable focus transition from one AF point to a preset focus point in the scene.

-For a test of the lens’ optical stabilizer, which claims a 5EV benefit, I went into one of Duxford’s hangars to get out of the breeze and took a series of shots down to 1/15sec.
+For a test of the lens’s optical stabiliser, which claims a 5EV benefit, I went into one of Duxford’s hangars to get out of the breeze and take a series of shots down to 1/15sec.
 I used the standard number 1 OS mode here; mode 2 is for panning action and mode 3 for dealing with subjects moving in an unpredictable manner.
-Setting 3 also minimizes what the instructions call ‘framing disturbances’ which you get with image stabilizers and with such a long lens that can mean cropping off something you need.
+Setting 3 also minimises what the instructions call ‘framing disturbances’, which you get with image stabilisers, and with such a long lens it can mean cropping off something you need.

 Image quality was awesome.
 If you buy a fast aperture lens you expect great performance at its maximum aperture; even more so if you hand over £10k for it.
 And with this telephoto there were absolutely no issues.
 Sharpness is breathtakingly impressive wide open.
 In fact, it’s very good at every aperture, so should you need to use f/16 and

-f/22 you can and still expect critically sharp results.
+at f/22 you can still expect critically sharp results.

 I took one handheld shot of a World War I biplane (shown left) at 1/60sec at f/4 and ISO 100.
-On screen at 100% you can see, in full glorious detail, every nuance in the airplane’s fabric.
-With this long lens you get the level of results you’d expect to see in a top-end short telephoto, and that’s impressive.
+On screen at 100% you can see, in full glorious detail, every nuance in the aeroplane’s fabric.
+With this long lens, you get the level of results you’d expect to see in a top-end short telephoto, and that’s impressive.

-Pros: Gives detail-packed, pin-sharp pictures at every aperture, features, fast AF, good stabilizer
+Pros: Gives detail-packed, pin-sharp pictures at every aperture, features, fast AF, good stabiliser